 Supabase as a Data Destination: The Complete Guide for Data Teams

-Supabase as a data destination: the complete guide for data teams
+Supabase as a data destination: the ultimate guide for data teams

-More and more data teams are delivering value not just in BI dashboards, but also inside the product itself: embedded analytics, AI features, internal tools, and customer-facing dashboards.
-And when the use case shifts from "answering a business question" to "powering a product feature," the stack shifts too.
-The data warehouse is still important, but it shares the stage with operational databases — and Supabase is one of the names that comes up most often in that conversation.
+More and more data teams are delivering value not just in BI dashboards, but also directly inside the product itself: embedded analytics, AI features, internal tools, and customer-facing dashboards.
+And when the use case shifts from "answering business questions" to "powering a product feature," the stack changes with it.
+The data warehouse remains important, but it shares the stage with operational databases, and Supabase is one of the most prominent names in this conversation.

 • Why consider Supabase as a data destination